IBMIntegration/jam-in-a-box/src/pages/faq/index.md

 ![](./images/67.png)

 Go to YAML view.
-Download the yaml from here and replace in the black console as mentioned below.
+Download the yaml from [here](./resources/es-instance.yaml). and replace in the black console as mentioned below.